Briekolo/salonsphere11-06/docs/github.md

 3. **NEVER commit sensitive data (API keys, passwords, .env files)**
 4. **NEVER use `git add .` without reviewing changes**
 5. **NEVER merge without running tests/linting first**
+6. **VERY IMPORTANT: NEVER APPLY ANY GIT COMMANDS THAT WILL ALTER FILES, COMMIT, MERGE OR PUSH, PULL OR DO ANYTHING.
+THIS SHOULD ALWAYS BE REQUESTED BY THE USER**

 ### ALWAYS DO THESE:
 1. **ALWAYS create feature branches for new work**